AnyChart/docs.anychart.com/Axes_and_Grids/Line_Markers.md

 ## Visualization

 Line marker is a simple line through the whole chart therefore it can be tuned as easy as any line in AnyChart.
-The main way to adjust line marker is using {api:anychart.core.axisMarkers.Line#stroke}**stroke()**{api} method.
+The main way to adjust line marker is using {api:anychart.core.axisMarkers.Line#stroke}**.stroke()**{api} method.

 ```
   var marker = chart.lineMarker();